 Make sure you disable any cache plugins you might have installed on your WordPress website.

-In case you’re experiencing issues with publishing through WordPress.
-Make sure that you do not have any plugins that might conflict with our landing page plugin.
+In case you’re experiencing issues with publishing through WordPress, make sure that you do not have any plugins that might conflict with our landing page plugin.
 Since there are so many different plugins for WordPress in general, we do not have a fixed list of the ones that cause problems.

 If disabling your cache plugin is not an option then check our Custom Domain publishing option that will allow you to use your domain name while bypassing your WordPress website.